★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 Examples: what if there was no cost or energy required for communication?
 Or what if the maximum theoretical energy density for batteries changes dramatically?
 What’s the realistic range to expect that maximum to change to?
 What if all information was available everywhere?
 Or what would it be like if we approached a world where information was instantly available everywhere?
 What if the speed of light was not a limitation?

-So this “asymptotic evaluation” is a tool that I use to augment my powers as a futurist.
+So this “asymptotic evaluation” or “phenomonological calculus” is a tool that I use to augment my powers as a futurist.
 But developing a better understanding of what this transitionary period will be like is vital if we survive the next filter in Fermi’s Paradox.

 So moving the lamposts isn’t exactly my idea or expression, but I seem to be fairly proficient with it.
 Basically, if we’re having a hard time seeing where we are, what if we had a better, brighter flashlight?
+What if we had more proficient experimental methodologies?
 If we had an innovative means of measuring some phenomenon, wouldn’t we make new advancements at what would seem to be warp speed?
+Isn’t that the most important progress to make?

 Learning how to be humble and why are some of the toughest aspects of life.
 And the more you learn about life, the more challenging this becomes.